Just ten minutes from Tokyo Station lies Tokyo Imperial Palace: a wealth of gardens and galleries, with guided tours and castle ruins.

 Hours: 9:30am – 4:50pm (last entry 4pm) | Closed Wednesdays (check here for exceptions) | Entry: Adult ¥720 Child ¥260 – ¥410

 Special dates at Tokyo’s Imperial Palace: Seeing the Emperor

 They may be few, but they are not far between: the special entry days for the Imperial Palace all take place in winter, from the 1st of December to the 2nd of January.
 Offering glimpses of the palace and even of the Emperor himself, these days are incredibly busy due to their rarity, so be prepared for crowds and queues!

 January 2nd – New Year Greeting

-If you’re wanting to register for the tour, you need to head to the Kikyomon gate which is a 10-minute walk from Nijubashimae Station or Otemachi Station via the Otemon Gate, or 15 minutes from Tokyo Station.
+If you’re wanting to register for a palace tour, you need to head to the Kikyomon gate, which is a 10-minute walk from Nijubashimae Station or Otemachi Station via the Otemon Gate, or 15 minutes from Tokyo Station.

-For the northern area you can head to Kudanshita Station for the Nippon Budokan and Science Museum or Takebashi for the National Museum of Modern Art.
+For the northern area, you can head to Kudanshita Station for the Nippon Budokan and Science Museum or Takebashi Station for the National Museum of Modern Art.

 While we do our best to ensure it’s correct, information is subject to change.
 Post first published in January, 2018.
 Last updated December, 2018.